radareorg/radare2-book/src/tools/ragg2/ragg2.md

 # ragg2

-ragg2 stands for `radare2 egg`, this is the basic block to construct relocatable snippets of code to be used for injection in target processes when doing exploiting.
+ragg2 stands for `radare2's egg compiler`, it's the basic tool to compile relocatable snippets of code and modify paddings and inject sequences in order to be used for injection in target processes when doing exploiting.

 ragg2 compiles programs written in a simple high-level language into tiny binaries for x86, x86-64, and ARM.

+The final bytestream can be rendered in a variety of output formats, including raw binary, C arrays, and various executable formats.
+This flexibility allows users to generate code that can be easily integrated into different types of projects or testing scenarios.
+Additionally, ragg2 can perform operations like encoding and encryption on the generated shellcode, which can be useful for evading detection or bypassing security measures in controlled testing environments.

+## Example

 By default it will compile it's own `ragg2` language, but you can also compile C code using GCC or Clang shellcodes depending on the file extension.
 Lets create C file called `a.c`:

 ```c
 int main() {
 	write(1, "Hello World\n", 13);
 	return 0;
 }
 ```

+That small C program can be compiled with ragg2 like this:

 ```
 $ ragg2 -a x86 -b32 a.c
 e900000000488d3516000000bf01000000b80400000248c7c20d0000000f0531c0c348656c6c6f20576f726c640a00